russ-hensel/qt_by_example/README.md

     which qt, for now QT5 for Python

 The Plan ( some implemented ! )
+The new plan for this is to have a have one applications for all the examples with a key word search that activates a tab that shows the desired widgets in action.
+The code for each tab will largely be limited to that tab so if you copy code from it you will not be entangled in a larger environment.
+A break button on each tab will break you into the code in the tab you are viewing.
+In Spyder ( and I think other IDEs ) this will also open an editor at the break point, making it really easy to find the code that the tab illustrates.
+This plan will largely replace the old plan ( below ) although the tab code will remain largely the same.

-The plan for this is to have a small number of applications that illustrate the use of many of qt's widgets.
+The old plan for this is to have a small number of applications that illustrate the use of many of qt's widgets.
 It grew out of my efforts to learn qt.
 I use it as a place to first test out code I think I understand, and then experiment a bit with the code.
 It may be useful to have two versions of the code, one close to this distribution